 Step 7: Set Up Overflow Connection

 To prevent the brine tank from overflowing, your water softener should come with an overflow connection.
-To attach this to the unit, locate the overflow valve and attach a hose, securing it in place with a clamp.
+Locate the overflow valve and attach the hose, securing it in place with a clamp.

-Again, direct this hose to the nearest suitable drain and secure it down, preventing it from moving out of place.
+Direct this hose to the nearest suitable drain and secure it down.
 Check whether you need an air gap.
 If so, you will need to buy another fitting.

 Step 8: Connect Brine Line

-If you have a side-by-side water softener, consisting of a brine tank and a resin tank, a brine line is needed to transport salty water into the resin bed.
+If you have a side-by-side water softener, consisting of a brine tank and a resin tank (or mineral tank), a brine line is needed to direct salty water flow into the resin bed.
 Follow the manufacturer’s guidelines to install this line.

 Step 9: Post-Installation

-To start with, your water softener will require salt.
-Place the softener brine well in its place in the brine tank, then pour softener salt into the tank until it’s about two-thirds full.
-Consult your user manual for information on the best type of salt and the exact amount required.
+Place the softener brine well inside the brine tank, then pour water softener salt into the tank until it’s about two-thirds full.

-Next, check whether your water softener needs to be sanitized before use.
-The guidelines for doing should be outlined by your manufacturer.
+Check whether your water softener needs to be sanitized before use.
+The guidelines for sanitizing should be outlined by your manufacturer.

-If there are no leaks, allow a couple of minutes for any trapped air to be released.
-Then slowly open your water softener’s bypass valve to allow water to make its way into the tanks.
-You will hear a noise as air leaves the unit through the drain.
-Once this noise has stopped, you can open the valve all the way.
+If there are no leaks, allow a couple of minutes for trapped air to be released.
+Then, slowly open your water softener’s bypass valve to allow water to make its way into the tanks.
+You’ll hear a noise as air leaves the unit through the drain.
+Once the noise has stopped, open the valve all the way.

 Switch your water heater back on and check your plumbing, fittings, connections, and pipes for leaks.
-You can then plug the water softener in, program a regeneration cycle, and input your water usage/water hardness settings.
-The softener will now be ready to use in your home.
+Plug the water softener in, program a regeneration cycle, and input your water usage/water hardness settings into the control valve.
+The softener will now be ready to produce softened water in your home.